 Both Linux and the BSDs in theory can operate in either mode.

-In practice, the "right" capability, albeit available in the source, is not enabled in FreeBSD and TrueOS; and Linux operating systems usually operate in "posix" mode, because programs like
+In practice, the "right" capability, albeit available in the source, is not enabled in FreeBSD; and Linux operating systems usually operate in "posix" mode, because programs like

 ntpd demand it.

 (OpenBSD has a "right" capability, though; including working

 The POSIX Epoch is the same instant in time in both modes, 1970-01-01 00:00:00 UTC a.k.a.
 1970-01-01 00:00:10 TAI.
 To be strictly accurate, in the "right" mode a system clock is set 10 seconds behind TAI, conventionally denoted TAI-10, as having the POSIX Epoch as 1970-01-01 00:00:00 TAI-10 makes things slightly simpler and is how the "right" mode files for the timezone database were constructed.

 They have to convert TAI timestamps into system time and they have to convert the system clock into TAI timestamps.

 (Their timestamps are not TAI-10, but actually TAI, and adding/subtracting the 10 seconds is part of their conversion calculations.)

 They do so by attempting to deduce, from the value of the

 TZDIR environment variables, whether the system is in "posix" or in "right" mode.